SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/03-Numbers.md

 If we have **logic in our program that gives** `NaN`, and then we have some **mathematical operation**, we will always get `NaN`.

-That can break our program logic.
+That can break our program's logic.

 ``` js live
 let nanVar = Number('not a number');